aiogova/Senior-Capstone-Portfolio/README.md

 For my project, I made a game called "Hamster Escape", in which the player controls a hamster attempting to avoid incoming cat paws.
 Inspired by Flappy Bird, the gameplay involves moving the hamster up and down to dodge obstacles.
 The movement of the cat paws is randomized using Perlin noise, adding variation and unpredictability to each playthrough.
 I love hamsters, and I love video games, so this game just felt like the right choice for my project.
 It's not meant to be taken too seriously, as it is a silly and fun little game.

 All in all, it was a really enjoyable project to make, and it showed me how fun programming can be and how it can be used in entertainment.

+I included this project because it represents an early and important moment in my academic journey, when I first realized that programming could be creative and expressive.
+This project helped shape my interest in using programming in creative ways, and it highlights my willingness to experiment and learn new concepts early on.
+Looking back, it serves as a foundation for many of the skills and interests that appear in my later projects.

 ## Game Design Project
 - [Game Design Project](https://github.com/aiogova/Cooking-for-the-Common-Good)